AgostinoRizzo/logic-santos/README.md

     * `WantedStarsLoggingEvent`
     * ...

+See [Logic Santos Missions](https://github.com/AgostinoRizzo/logic-santos-missions) as a java project to develop external missions.

 ## Logging
 The mission system and its development are based on a **logging system** made available to the *logic-core* of the game.
 Appropriate interfaces are dedicated to identify and interact with relevant gameplay events through a dedicated logger.
 For example, a `MissionLogger` is used to record the events required for the various mission implementations.